 “But that would mean that…” Hermione trailed off.

 “Do you know who the Guardian is?”
 Arthur asked.

-Remus shook his head, “I can postulate that the Guardians would be rather powerful and be drawn to powerful people.
-Given that they would do everything in their power to guard Hogwarts...”
+Remus shook his head, “I can postulate that the Guardian would be fairly powerful and be drawn to other powerful people.
+The other stories I have read mentioned that they would do everything in their power to guard Hogwarts…”

 An owl delivered the Evening Prophet to Hermione before flying out the window.
 Hermione sighed as she picked it up.
 The front page screamed:

 Mr. Harry Potter and Miss Ginevra Weasley were supposedly laid to rest today at Hogwarts near Professor Albus Dumbledore’s tomb.

 Many of their friends and family gathered at this would-be solemn occasion only to have the solemnity thrown away because of a childish prank.
 In the crowd, a few of Mr. Potter’s friends waited for the perfect opportunity to create a diversion.

 Their diversion occurred during Minister Scrimgeour’s most edifying speech in the hopes that it would make both the Minister and therefore the Ministry itself to appear incompetent.
 Minister Scrimgeour personally expressed his appreciation to the Aurors who defended the gathered crowd from the foolishness and also expressed his confidence in their abilities.